Extrys/XRMasterHands/README.md

 You can also add me on discord `extrys` or [twitter/X](https://twitter.com/ExtrysGO) for direct contact.

-*As i have a slight level of dyslextia, im sorry before hand (never better said) for any typo you may find, feel free to contribute fixing them if you find any!*
+*As i have a slight level of dyslextia, im sorry before hand for any typo you may find, feel free to contribute fixing them if you find any!*

 ## Features